 Welcome to the English Department’s COVID-19 news page.

 This is a webpage created by the English Department to provide a convenient, centralized place for our students to come for English Department-specific news related to the ongoing coronavirus pandemic.
 For College-wide updates, please visit the College’s coronavirus page.
-If you have any questions about the contents of this page or the English Department’s response to the pandemic, please do not hesitate to contact me, the department chair (Bernie Rhie), by email.
+If you have any questions about the contents of this page or the English Department’s response to the pandemic, please do not hesitate to email me, Bernie Rhie (the Chair).
+Another wonderful resource for all things English Department-related is our amazing Academic Assistant, Pat Malanga.
+I encourage you to email Pat with any questions you might have about English Department courses and policies.
 For those of you who are English majors, I also encourage you to reach out to your major advisors with any questions or concerns you might have (click here for an up-to-date list of advisor/advisee pairings).

 Below you will find relevant news and updates (even an FAQ section!), which will be updated over time.
 If you know of anyone who is wondering about how the English Department’s policies have been modified in response to the pandemic, please refer them to this page.